derektan95/derektan95.github.io/index.md

 ## News

 - **[Aug.
-2025]** Our paper on Test-Time Adaptation for visual navigation & search is accepted to CoRL 2025.
-See you in Seoul!
+2025]** Our paper on Test-Time Adaptation for visual navigation & search is accepted to CoRL 2025 (Spotlight).
+See you in Seoul! 🇰🇷
 - **[Jul.
 2024]** I passed my Oral Qualification Exams 🎉.
 - **[Jul.
-2024]** Our paper on bandwidth-limited multi-robot exploration is accepted to DARS 2024.
+2024]** Our paper on bandwidth-limited multi-robot exploration is accepted to DARS 2024 🇺🇸.
 - **[Jun.
-2024]** Our paper on multi-robot exploration and rendezvous is accepted to IROS 2024.
+2024]** Our paper on multi-robot exploration and rendezvous is accepted to IROS 2024 🇦🇪.
 - **[May.
-2024]** Our workshop submission on ergoidic search via Vision-Language Model is accepted to ICRA 2024.
+2024]** Our workshop submission on ergoidic search via Vision-Language Model is accepted to ICRA 2024 🇯🇵.

 {% include_relative _includes/publications.md %}